Halifuda/Xerxes/README.md

 ## Generate configuration

-We've provided a set of Python scripts under `configs` folder as the tool and samples to build the TOML config files (cf. `sample-topo.py`, `sample-bus.py`, and `sample-snp.py`).
+We've provided a set of Python scripts in the `configs` folder as the tool and samples to build the TOML config files (cf. `sample-topo.py`, `sample-bus.py`, and `sample-snp.py`).

 `sample-topo.py`: Focuses on the network topologies (e.g., ring, chain, and full).
 `sample-bus.py`: Concentrates on bus-level parameters (e.g., frame size of the DuplexBus).